 Yes, the services will need to be disconnected or capped.
 We have developed good working relationships with the relevant tradespeople and service providers which will greatly assist with getting your house ready for demolition.
 This will in turn save time and money for you.
 Please note that your property will need to be vacant before engaging tradespeople.
 We will set out below the details for each applicable service:

-You will be required to disconnect the water service from your house, and then arrange for a temporary tap to be installed at the front of your property for the convenience of your builder and contractor.
+We will disconnect the water service from your house, and then install a temporary tap at the front of your property for the convenience of your builder and contractor.

 Your gas line will also need to be capped after the meter.
 You must have a consultation with your service provider to carry out this work and the entire process can take up to two weeks to finalise.